Premier League promotion battle: Which teams will be promoted?

 Automatic promotion hopefuls

-It is very simple for Fulham.
-Win against Preston on April 19 and they are promoted back to the Premier League at the first time of asking.
-Second-place Bournemouth and fifth-place Nottingham Forest (who have two games in-hand over their playoff rivals) are the only two teams who can catch Marco Silva’s side who have been at the top of the Championship for the majority of the season.
-It’s a matter of if, not when, Fulham get promoted automatically.
-As for Bournemouth, they should just get over the line but Forest are pushing them all the way.
+For Bournemouth, they should just get over the line but Forest are pushing them all the way.
 Bournemouth still play Fulham at the weekend and then play Forest on May 3, so the latter game could decide who goes up automatically.
 Luton Town and Huddersfield Town can also still be promoted automatically but they have to win their final three games and hope both Bournemouth and Forest collapse.
-Only Fulham, Bournemouth and Forest can still win the title.
+Only Fulham and Bournemouth can still win the title.

 In the playoffs right now